 History of Broadwater Farm

-|1976||Design faults and lack of amenities become apparent.
-Fifty three per cent of tenants refuse offers of accommodation at Broadwater Farm and there is a long queue of existing tenants waiting to be transferred from it.|
+|1976||Design faults and lack of amenities had become apparent.
+Fifty three per cent of tenants refused offers of accommodation at Broadwater Farm.
+There was a long queue of existing tenants waiting to be transferred from it.|

-|1981||The process of re-generation begins and it is spearheaded by residents.|
+|1981||The process of re-generation began and it is spearheaded by residents.|

-|1983||Neighbourhood Office opens.
+|1983||Neighbourhood Office opened.
 Housing services staff are based on the estate to deal with day-to-day housing issues.|

 |1985||Tensions between the youth and the police give rise to civil disturbances.
 Broadwater Farm’s notorious image of a violent and troubled estate begins to form.|